Ninety percent of work is in preparation. Spending the time building internal training capacity

 to successfully implement SIS is critical to its success.
 Pre-selection steps include:

-1) Clearly articulate what you expect SIS to do for your state or organization.
-Creating this vision, desired outcomes, and timeframe will support the decisions to be made concerning implementation of SIS.
-Write down the vision, outcomes, and timeframe, and share it with the people you support, their families, providers, and other key stakeholders.
+1) Clearly articulate what you expect SIS to do for your jurisdiction.
+Creating this vision, desired outcomes, and time-frame will support the decisions to be made concerning implementation of SIS.
+Write down the vision, outcomes, and time-frame, and share it with the people you support, their families, providers, and other key stakeholders.
 Modify it as necessary.
 For example, one expectation is: ”We are committed to using SIS to help develop individual objectives and to assure the equitable allocation of our resources among all those we support.
 We envision supporting 4 staff persons to become proficient teaching our 15 support coordinators on how to successfully conduct a SIS interview.
 Once trained, each support coordinators will complete 30 interviews before December 2.”

 2) Identify your need for trainers.
-Your vision, desired outcomes, and timeframe will help guide this process.
+Your vision, desired outcomes, and time-frame will help guide this process.
 There are no set rules on how many trainers you will need to implement SIS.
 This varies greatly depending on the scope and intensity of work.
-One state may need 300 interviewers while for another, 20 may suffice.
+One jurisdiction may need 300 interviewers while for another, 20 may suffice.

 4) Identify the reporting relationships.
 Define who the trainers will report to.
 This may require a matrix management strategy where the trainer receives clinical supervision (content expertise on SIS) from one person and programmatic supervision (scheduling, who is to be trained, when) from another.